rajughoshdev/ansible-workshop/nginx+mysql+php+phpmyadmin/readme.md

-# Ansible roles for  Nginx, Mysql, PHP & Phpmyadmin.
+# Ansible roles for Nginx,Mysql,PHP & Phpmyadmin.

 ## Requirements
 [Vagrant](https://www.vagrantup.com) and [VirtualBox](https://www.virtualbox.org) or (other VM provider like [VmWare](https://www.vmware.com) should be used to quickly build or construct a virtual servers and for installing Nginx, Mysql, PHP & Phpmyadmin using the [Ansible](http://www.ansible.com/) provisioner.

 ## Getting Started
 There is a file name `Vagrantfile` which will tells to Vagrant how to set up your virtual machine in VirtualBox.

 To run the vagrant file, you need to have done the following: